manssorr/obsidian-block-drag-n-drop/README.md

 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/artem-barmin/obsidian-block-drag-n-drop)

+> **Note:** This is a modified version of the original plugin with bug fixes and enhancements.
+The original plugin can be found at: [artem-barmin/obsidian-block-drag-n-drop](https://github.com/artem-barmin/obsidian-block-drag-n-drop)

 # Demo

 ![Demo](https://raw.githubusercontent.com/artem-barmin/obsidian-block-drag-n-drop/master/demo/demo.gif)